jewelsofthought/neshama/site/posts/tol/old/tae/tae_questions.md

 - How: Strategy: How are we going to bring about this transition?
   Consciousness shift.
 From static, absolute, empirical view of objects that are time-invariant, to looking at events that are constantly becoming.
 That is, trying to find a local balance, or dynamic harmony within the greater system, and the local system.
 From a view of the universe that is static and absolutist, to one that is fluid, dynamic and relative.
-- How: Implementation: What are the steps necessary to implement to shift from this paradigm to that “new” paradigm?
+- How: Implementation: What are the steps necessary to implement to shift from this paradigm to that "new" paradigm?
   Instead of creating, perhaps we need to learn as a society, a nation and a community to practice constraint.
   In any relationship of sharing there is a giver and a taker.
 One could say a loser and a winner.
 That is how energy flows.
 If the recipient uses all the energy to produce or maintain something productive, all and good.
 Waste is energy that is not utilised.
 If he hoards the energy, then it is not being used, and becomes toxic - for he will be collecting "waste" energy.
 If he (the recipient) has used his energy well, he will have regained his strength, and will be able now to become a giver...
 That is how the circles are completed.
 - What: Design: What structures that will support that?